19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (31st July 2002)

-An Act to encourage married persons in Singapore to have more children, to enable financial provision to be made for children of parents who have been granted a divorce, a judicial separation or an annulment of marriage through the co-savings scheme established under this Act, and for matters connected therewith.
+An Act to encourage married persons in Singapore to have more children, to facilitate the provision of cash grants and the making of financial provision for the development of children, to enable financial provision to be made for children of parents who have been granted a divorce, a judicial separation or an annulment of marriage, and for matters connected therewith.

-[28/2008 wef 31/10/2008]

-[2/2011 wef 09/03/2011]
+[13/2011 wef 01/05/2011]

 [1st April 2001]